sriram598/NRF24L01-Based-STM32-Sensor-Node-with-ESP32-Gateway-Integration/README.md

 ## Sensor Node Circuit

 This project demonstrates a sensor node using an STM32F103C Bluepill microcontroller with an NRF24L01 module.
 Any sensor can be interfaced, but for this demo, a BME280 Barometric Pressure Sensor is used.

+## WiFi Gateway Circuit

+The gateway receives data from one or multiple sensor nodes via the NRF24L01 transceiver module.
+Once the data is received, it is uploaded to a server using a WiFi connection.
+The ESP32 combined with the NRF24L01 module is an ideal choice for building this WiFi gateway.